Learn. Grow. Lead.

 Sydney is on track to graduate in May of 2022 with a marketing degree and Co-Op and retail management emphasis areas.
 Following graduation, she hopes to be regional or district manager for an athletic company like Nike, lululemon, Puma, etc. She ultimately aspires to own a retail franchise.

-Sydney brings a background in retail to the team, and she plans to help generate revenue for Lunch while gaining more experience in the retail industry by starting a business from the ground up that will create more job opportunities for Lakeland students.
+Sydney brings a background in retail to the team, and she plans to help generate revenue for Launch while gaining more experience in the retail industry by starting a business from the ground up that will create more job opportunities for Lakeland students.

 Sydney has held multiple campus jobs including accounts payable assistant, reading teaching specialist, Blue & Gold Champion and junior admissions counselor.
 She is also a member of the LU volleyball team.
 In her free time she likes to shop, hangout with her best friends and play volleyball.